DarenRen/d-b_project_digitality_analysis/README.md

 Web scraping code: "scraping_NYSE", "scraping_home_website" and "scraping_wikipedia"

-Data processing code: "fake_review_detection"
+Data processing code: "data_processing"

-Visualization and sentiment analysis code: "fake_review_visulization"
+Modeling and analysis code: "modeling_and_analysis"

 ## Thank all of you for using or checking these codes

-This is my first time to put up the codes of project.
+This is a group project so I only list the work I was responsible for.

 If there are any errors or problems, please kindly tell me.